Coronavirus (Covid-19) advice

 · A 24/7 National Coronavirus Health Information Line is available at 1800 020 080.

-ROAD OUT: National Cabinet agreed to establish a three step framework to gradually remove baseline restrictions to enable Australians to live in a COVID-19 safe economy.
-Details will be determined on Friday 8 May.
+ROAD OUT: National Cabinet has established a three step framework to gradually remove baseline restrictions to enable Australians to live in a COVID-19 safe economy.
 Individual states and territories will determine the timeframe for graduating between steps and individual restrictions to remove.

-SCHOOLS: National Cabinet agreed with the medical expert advice from (AHPPC) that schools can be open and they agreed schools would progressively to re-open to face-to-face learning, at the choosing of each state and territory, relevant to their health advice and particular local situation.
+SCHOOLS: National Cabinet agreed with the medical expert advice from the Australian Health Protection Principal Committee (AHPPC), that schools can be open and they agreed schools would progressively re-open to face-to-face learning, at the choosing of each state and territory, relevant to their health advice and particular local situation.
 A message to teachers from the Prime Minister can be viewed HERE.

 SPORT: National Cabinet endorsed new Sport and Recreational Activities Principles to help provide a pathway for a staged return of community and professional sport, as well as recreational activities, without compromising the health of individuals or the community.